asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 .. image:: images/Image.jpg
            :align: left

-I need some discharger for power grid charges ....

-And "Thing" for freaquency diapason from 0 to ~3 000 000 000 Hz.

-We/you must use ferrit filter for sound and other type of signal wire, but this very situationally - some devices already have filters on input or output.

-And we/you can use aluminium foil glued and crushed like mylar blanked to internal side of PC box.

 Related science work: https://www.academia.edu/37849621/ELF_SIGNALS_FROM_THE_POWER_GRID_Possible_Use_for_Detecting_Natural_Phenomena

 I try to create low-pass and high-pass filters for powering my appartment and PC, Routers etc trought them, coil with ferrit core, after attack on coil I decide to change my sheme: